 - Increased thirst

-In more severe cases, dogs may also experience seizures or even coma.
+In more severe cases, dogs can also have seizures or even coma.

 Stages of Canine Liver Shunt

-The stages of canine liver shunt can be split into three categories: pre-clinical, clinical, and post-clinical.
+The stages of liver shunt can be split into three categories: pre-clinical, clinical, and post-clinical.

 Pre-clinical stage

-In the preclinical stage, there are no outward signs of the condition and it is usually only detected through blood tests or imaging studies.
+In the preclinical stage, there are no outward signs of their condition and it’s usually only detected through blood tests or imaging studies.

 Clinical stage

-During the clinical stage, symptoms may begin to appear and treatment may be necessary.
+During the clinical stage, symptoms will begin to appear and treatment should be started.

 Post-clinical stage

-The post-clinical stage is when the condition has been treated and the dog is in remission.
+The post-clinical stage is when the condition has been treated and your dog is in remission.

 Treating Canine Liver Shunt

-Treatment for canine liver shunt depends on the severity of the condition.
-In mild cases, dietary changes and medications may be enough to manage the symptoms.
-In more severe cases, surgery may be necessary to correct the abnormal blood flow.
+Treating liver shunt depends on the severity of their condition.
+In mild cases, dietary changes and medications could be enough to manage their symptoms.
+In more severe cases, surgery might be necessary to correct their abnormal blood flow.

 Preventing Canine Liver Shunt

-Canine liver shunt is a serious condition that can have long-term effects on your dog’s health.
-The best way to prevent it is to make sure your dog receives regular checkups and vaccinations, as well as a balanced diet.
+Liver shunt is a serious condition that can have long-term effects on your dog’s health.
+The best way to prevent it’s to make sure your dog receives regular checkups and vaccinations, as well as a balanced diet.

 If you notice any of the symptoms mentioned above, it’s important to take your dog to your vet for an evaluation.
 With preoperative care and treatment, you can help your pet live a happy and healthy life.